Dev-Alase/Direct-Mapping-Cache-Simulator/README.md

 # Direct-Mapping-Cache-Simulator
-It's a cache simulates.
+It's a cache simulater.
 It simulates how do cache behave under direct mapping technique.